- Jul 11, 2025

 See also: Top 10 Famous Temples in Delhi

 Taraknath temple is located in Eastern India and is dedicated to Lord Shiva.
 It is one of the famous pilgrimage spots of Tarakeshwar town in West Bengal; therefore, the temple was constructed in 1729.
-During the month of Sawan, thousands of Pilgrims visit the temple to worship Lord Shiva, which is why the temple has become the focal point of religious and traditional observance.
+During the month of Sawan, thousands of Pilgrims visit the temple to worship Lord Shiva, making it the focal point of religious and traditional observance.
 It is believed that worship here during Sawan brings gratification of wishes.

-Location: Nestled in Tarkeshwar town, Hooghly district, West Bengal.
+Location: Nestled in Tarakeshwar town, Hooghly district, West Bengal.

 How to reach: